 On this page

-The UCSF Clinical and Translational Science Institute Career Development Program (CTSI KL2) is supported by the CTSI and by the four UCSF Schools.
-This year 5-6 Scholars at the faculty level will be selected for a career development award to begin July 1, 2013.
-Scholars will receive 4-5 years (depending on level of training upon entering the program) of salary support up to $85,000 per year for 75% effort to pursue multidisciplinary clinical research with training and mentoring.
+The UCSF Clinical and Translational Science Institute Career Development Program (CTSI KL2) is supported by the Department of Epidemiology and Biostatistics, CTSI and by the four UCSF Schools.
+Each year 2-4 Scholars at the faculty level will be selected for a career development award to begin July 1.
+We anticipate having 1-2 openings for 2019-20.
+Scholars will receive 3 years of salary support up to $85,000 per year for 75% effort to pursue multidisciplinary clinical research with training and mentoring.
+Note that the current CTSI award ends May 31, 2021, so the third year is conditional upon the NIH renewing the KL2 grant.

-Clinical research is defined broadly as everything but pure bench science, and the program emphasizes T1 translational research (basic science of humans to clinical application studies) and T2 translational research (clinical application to improved health in the population).
-The program includes a master's degree in clinical research for those who do not have such training, a supportive environment, funds for research, tuition, and travel of at least $22,000 per year, weekly work-in-progress and methodology seminars, and access to core faculty who provide expertise and guidance in research design, measurement and questionnaire design, study coordination, data management, biostatistical analysis, publishing and presenting research, and manuscript and grant writing.
+Clinical research is defined broadly as research involving humans and the program emphasizes multidisciplinary T1 translational research (basic science of humans to clinical application studies) and T2 translational research (clinical application to improve health in the population).
+The program includes formal training in clinical research for those who do not have such training, a supportive environment, funding of at least $25,000 per year (for research, tuition, and travel), weekly works-in-progress and methodology seminars, and access to core faculty who provide expertise and guidance in research design, measurement and questionnaire design, qualitative methods, study coordination, data management, biostatistical analysis, publishing and presenting research, and manuscript and grant writing.
+Qualitative researchers undertaking mixed methods may apply, but should note that you will be expected to complete the training requirements of either the ATCR Certificate or Master’s in Clinical Research degree if you have not already completed similar training.
+If you do not believe additional formal research training is important to move your career forward then the KL2 Program may not be the best fit.

 The goal is to increase the number and quality of outstanding clinical investigators skilled at leading multidisciplinary research teams.
 The overarching goal is to promote clinical and translational investigation that will have an important impact on the health of the public.